 If a surgeon is under pressure and operating on 20+ patients a day, that is very different from an expert consultant specialist in a low volume centre, having much more time and treating 4-6 patients a day.

 The main safety factor is selecting people who are good candidates for treatment.

-In 2015, most complications arise when the person treated was not an ideal candidate.
+In 2015, most complications arose when the person treated was not an ideal candidate.
 This will come down to the surgeon and clinical setting.
 If it is a high volume commercial environment where less time is spent on assessment and selection, risks can rise.

 Choose a specialist surgeon in a low volume setting, such as a clinical-owned specialist centre.